vadupdawg/Cognitive-Triangulation-Pipeline/docs/pseudocode/WorkerAgent.md

     -- THROWS-- DatabaseError
     -- TDD Anchor-- Test that a new record is created in the failed_work table with the correct work_item_id and error message.
     -- TDD Anchor-- Test that the corresponding work_queue item is marked as 'failed'.
-    -- TDD Anchor-- Test that both writes occur in a single transaction.

     BEGIN TRANSACTION
     TRY